top of page

 Submit an Article

 The COABE Journal is a theme-oriented, practitioner-focused publication released twice a year.
-For the Spring 2026 edition, we invite contributions from adult education professionals that share best practices, research, innovations, reflections, and reviews under the theme: Financial Literacy for Adult Learners
+For the Fall 2026 edition, we invite contributions from adult education professionals that share best practices, research, innovations, reflections, and reviews under the theme: The Talent Pipeline: Adult Education’s Role in Workforce Development

 Suggested Topics